 - Driving Stick: As in any good rally game, you can choose between either manual or automatic transmission.
 Manual requires some practice, but is more sensitive and can reward you with better control over your vehicle and better stage times.

-- Game Mod: The fanbase is responsible for a lot of them and they're usualy of very high quality.
-Most notable is RSRBR.
+- Game Mod: The fanbase is responsible for a lot of them and they're usually of very high quality.
+One of the most notable of these mods is RSRBR.

-- In-Vehicle Invulnerability : Both played straight and mildly subverted.
-You can't kill yourself, but if your car crashes particularly hard, you and your co-driver will become alarmed, yelp, groan and wave your hands a bit for a few seconds.
+- In-Vehicle Invulnerability : You can't kill yourself, but if your car crashes particularly hard, you and your co-driver will become alarmed, yelp, groan and wave your hands a bit for a few seconds.
 Sure, you can't die or injure yourself, but at least you get an appropriate reaction from your crew.